1nst4ll/mango-news/docs/deployment.md

 # Deployment Instructions

-This document provides guidance on deploying the Mango News application to various server environments.
+This document provides guidance on deploying the mango.tc news application to various server environments.

 ## Prerequisites